-During three-point calibration, the AP-5000 and Aquameter[®] must remain switched on.
-If the Aquameter[®] is switched off between points, the calibration process will be aborted and must be re-started from point 1.
+During three-point calibration, the AP-7000 and Aquameter® must remain switched on.
+If the Aquameter® is switched off between points, the calibration process will be aborted and must be re-started from point 1.
+The AP-7000's sleeve and wiper should also be removed in order to reduce the Probe's thermal mass.
 To calibrate the ISE electrode follow these steps:

-- 1. Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 0.5ppm solution. - 2.
-Switch the Aquameter[®] on and stir the probe until the temperature and F readings are completely stable.
+- 1. Remove the Probe Sleeve and the Wiper (see section 12.1).
+Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 0.5ppm solution. - 2.
+Switch the Aquameter® on and stir the probe until the temperature and F readings are completely stable.
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.